-Amazon has continued to ignore concerned parents, Alexas and users of the technology.
-Employers have received tweets, direct emails and/or letters from parents and Alexas via LinkedIn, Twitter, Amazon customer service or snail mail.
-Canned apologies for the "inconvenience" and statements such as "we'll certainly pass this on to the "Alexa" team made by Amazon Help or Customer Service were brushed under the rug.
-So called "solutions" offered several times to concerned parents by Executive Customer Service to add a credit in their Amazon account was revealing.
-Offering a small discount to an Alexa on an order indicates your stance that perhaps it will silence them and allow you to continue utilizing inappropriate voice tech practices.
+Amazon continues to ignore concerned parents, Alexas, and users of the technology.
+Employers have received multiple tweets, direct emails, and/or letters from parents and Alexas via LinkedIn, Twitter, Amazon customer service or snail mail.
+Canned apologies for the "inconvenience" and statements such as "we'll certainly pass this on to the "Alexa" team made by Amazon Help or Customer Service have been brushed under the rug.
+"Solutions" offered several times to concerned parents by Executive Customer Service included adding a credit in their Amazon account.

-As a result of this “cone of silence”, those impacted grow more and more frustrated and more and more disillusioned with not only Amazon but in the basic decency of the people in power.
+This “cone of silence” to those impacted grow increasingly frustrated and disillusioned with not only Amazon but in the basic decency of the people in power.

 "Ethics is knowing the difference between what you have the right to do and what is right to do.” ~Potter Stewart, former Associate Justice of US Supreme Court